pradyun/Py2C/README.md

 }
 ```

-If you think it is OK to have a special header file in the generated file
-it would compile to
+If it is needed, a special header file is include'd in the generated file.
+For example, the above example would compile to something like:

 ```cpp
 #include "py2c.h"